ArcadeAntics/this.path/README.md

 source("/path/to/file.R", chdir = TRUE)
 ```

-This fails when moving amongst files in different directories.
+This fails when moving throughout files in different directories.
+It
-Additionally, it is sometimes convenient to have the working directory
+also fails for executable **R** scripts.
+Additionally, it is sometimes
-set elsewhere.
-This means that **R** scripts cannot be made to act like
+convenient to have the working directory set elsewhere.
+If a script
-executables.
-If a script needs to call other scripts in the same
+needs to call other scripts in the same directory, it could not do so
-directory, it could not do so without the its own path.
+without the its own path.

 ### Alternative 5: Source References